 Symbols on winter tyres

-VACO advices drivers to purchase winter tyres that are provided with a snowflake symbol and M+S symbol.
-Tyres with the snowflake symbol meet requirements for grip on snow in practical tests of the European Union for grip on snow and these tyres have more traction on snowy surfaces and on slippery roads than tyres without this symbol.
+VACO advices drivers to purchase winter tyres that are provided with a snowflake symbol.
+Tyres with the 3PMSF symbol meet requirements for grip on snow in practical tests of the European Union for grip on snow and these tyres have more traction on snowy surfaces and on slippery roads than tyres without this symbol.

 Rubber is porous.
 Therefore, tyres are never completely air and gas tight: a tyre loses approximately 0.1 bar of pressure per month.
 If you drive with tyres under the correct pressure this distorts the tyre and therefore causes increased rolling resistance.
 Consider the pressure in bicycle tyres.
 Anyone riding on soft tyres must pedal much harder in order to move forward.
 This extra generation of heat can overheat the tyres, increasing the risk of a blowout.